Amanda Seyfried On Top of the World

 Since then, numerous wonderful parts have followed in films such as "Jennifer's Body," "Dear John," as Sylvia Weis in Andrew Niccol's "In Time" with Justin Timberlake, and, most spectacularly of all, as Cosette in the film adaptation of the musical, "Les Misérables."

-Amanda Seyfried graduated to true leading lady statue with her role of porn star Linda Lovelace in "Lovelace" (2013).
+Amanda Seyfried graduated to true leading lady statue with her role of adult film star Linda Lovelace in "Lovelace" (2013).
 This followed a much-praised turn as Cosette in "Les Misérables" (2012).

 I'm not really into clubbing, I like to go to parties after events, and those do end up at clubs or bars.
 But in my free time, I go grocery shopping or to the gym, or I talk on the phone.